-Moncler generates an increasing portion of its revenues through the retail channel, consisting of directly operated mono-brand stores (DOS).
-The Group has over the years demonstrated the ability to open new stores in the most prestigious locations in the most important cities in the world and within high profile department stores, despite competition among key players in the luxury goods sector to secure a strong position in that sector.
+Moncler generates an increasing portion of its revenues through the retail channel, consisting of directly operated mono-brand stores (DOS) and the online store.
+The Group has over the years demonstrated the ability to open new stores in the most prestigious locations in the most important cities in the world and within high profile department stores, despite strong competition among key luxury goods players to secure these positions.
 This is the reason why the fact that the Group might face difficulties in opening new stores, which could have a negative impact on the growth of the business, should not be excluded.